isaacg11/Angular-To-Do-App/README.md

 ##Overview
 This application can sign up users, as well as create, complete, and delete tasks from a list.
-Angular combined the Stamplay Javascript SDK will be used to write the front-end code, while Stamplay's platform will handle all of our server side logic.
+Angular combined with the Stamplay Javascript SDK will be used to write the front-end code, while Stamplay's platform will handle all of our server side logic.
 This means that we will not write any back-end code, instead we will use the GUI provided by Stamplay to configure our back-end in just minutes.
 That's right, a full stack app with no back-end code!